Bhupesh-V/squadstack-activity/README.md

 2. Run the `main.py` script using `python3 main.py`

 ## Assumptions
 1. Considering the initial slot is closer to entry gate, and the last slot number is closest to exit gate.
+This helps in assigning tickets closer to entry
 2. A parking lot once created does not modify again (i.e fixed no.of slots available once created).